-NOTE: It is the provider's responsibility to determine at intake whether the recipient is currently engaged in treatment through other entities which may cause conflicts with this policy.
+NOTE: It is the provider's responsibility to determine at intake whether the recipient is currently engaged in treatment through other entities including another MST provider which may cause conflicts with this policy.
 The recipient must be allowed freedom of choice of providers, but is not entitled to duplicated services in violation of this policy.